Ring of Fire III

 Ring of Fire III is an anthology created by editor-author-historian Eric Flint, first published in hardcover by Baen Books in July 2011.
-It is the third anthology in the 1632 series following after Ring of Fire II (2008).
+It is the third anthology in the 1632 series, after Ring of Fire II (2008).

-The book includes twenty short stories, together with a preface by the editor.
+The book includes 20 short stories and a preface by the editor.

 Contents

-The Preface by Eric Flint explains the contents of this anthology and mentions future works.
+The preface by Flint explains the contents of this anthology and mentions future works.